Pages

 Research vs Daily Practice

-Home life can become extremely compromised, depending on the severity of the epilepsy, if there is more than one family member with this condition, how treatable the conditions and the age of the individual with epilepsy.
-The two demographics that show the highest rates of epilepsy are children and further, a significant amount (at least 14%) of people over age sixty five.
+Home life can become extremely compromised, depending on the severity of the epilepsy, if there is more than one family member with this condition, how treatable are the conditions and the age of the individual with epilepsy.
+The two demographics that show the highest rates of epilepsy are children, and further, a significant amount (at least 14%) of people over age sixty five.

 I have never been very interested in doing research, but interested in the results of research especially when it pertains to myself.
-I have benefited from the research that developed Phenytoin (Dilantin),phenobarbitol, ElectroEncephalograms (EEG) and the medical education my physicians have obtained.
+I have benefited from the research that developed Phenytoin (Dilantin), phenobarbitol, ElectroEncephalograms (EEG) and the medical education my physicians have obtained.
 My form of epilepsy, idiopathic and temporal lobe, is pretty basic and I live a pretty good life - independently.

 Another question that I raise is - Which must come first?
 Where should the dollars be spent?
 Which health condition needs to be addressed first.
 Epilepsy, this hidden disease with it’s attendant stigma, is just not at the front of the line and may even get pushed back occasionally.